-The tutorial system provides formative assessment of (1-5).
+The tutorial system provides formative assessment of (1-6).
 There is summative assessment of (2) in the yearly examinations and of (7) in the assessment of first-year computer projects and second- and third-year practicals.
+There is summative assessment of (2,3, and 4) in some Part B and C units including Extended Essays, History of Mathematics, The Undergraduate Ambassadors Scheme and Dissertations.
 The language option does not contribute to final class, but successful completion will be recorded on student transcripts.